BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Give me an example of a decision you owned, which had a long-term focus.(higher standards, diving deep, delivering results)
 * **Answer** I am tech lead and vice chair of ACM and we conduct various codeathons and making questions and resutls were taking so much time because of lack of test cases and checking the palagarism, then I came up with a solution to give random test cases from the recent codeforces and codechef contest and use simple python programs to automate the plag check, although it took some time to get it right , it really helped in fastening the process of creating a questions and providiing results
+* **Answer** Memory optimization lead to reduce in recurring cost of the infra, cpu optimization lead to faster results devlopement, sequence based model suggestion lead onboard of sling customer, benefit based appraoch lead to onboard of hearbspro approach

 * Provide an example of when you personally demonstrated ownership.
 * **Answer** for hackathon juniors were responsible for preparing the questions but at last moment due to various reasons they were unable to do it as they were forced to do some courses so they lacked the time and I prepared questions, poster to promote, took the responsibilty for the promotions, arranged the lab, and at the time of event there was some issue with internet routed initially i tried to resolve it in normal manner but I couldn't then I discover that it was a individual router so for the sake of codeathon i rested the router provided the internet later I dive deep into the problem using the network administrator and solved the issue and finally that event went in a very good manner
+* **Answer** I personally took the responsibilyt to make the herbspro one work better than the normal appraoch by benfit appraoch with the help of my mentor where he supported me alot

 ### Ownership